 In Ecuador—as is the case in most places around the world—because of a prolific use of harmful agrochemicals, there are high levels of pollution and artificial substances in the food supply.
 This is a major risk to consumers’ health, especially children.

 Healthy Kids is an educational program that promotes Nutrition, Health and Wellness of the children under 12 in public schools.

-The Healthy Kid’s Program encourages healthy habits, physical fitness, hygiene, use of nutritive Ecuadorian food according to the local culture and organic gardening.
+The Healthy Kid’s Programme encourages healthy habits, physical fitness, hygiene, use of nutritive Ecuadorian food according to the local culture and organic gardening.

 Teachers motivate students encourage students to improve their health and diet.
 Teachers use the ludic teaching methodology (one which encourages learning through exploration and experimentation).
 Teaching materials include games and experiments, helping to engage students in a hands’ on way.

-In response to this growing problem, The Healthy Kids’ Program is promoting a return to the natural, through organic gardening.
+In response to the growing problem of undernourishment, the Healthy Kids’ Programme is promoting a return to the natural, through organic gardening.

 Organic gardening is a powerful tool that promotes eating vegetables and fruits while encouraging environmental consciousness.
-The Healthy Kids’ program gives workshops on organic gardening and how to implement them in educational centres.
+The Healthy Kids’ Programme gives workshops on organic gardening and how to implement them in educational centres.

 Value to Society

 Undernourishment is a very serious problem that exists in the province and the entire country; that’s why the social responsibility work that has been carried out by Nestle is a huge contribution to communities, shared responsibility and coexistence.
 The technical personnel that have accompanied us in the process have been excellent in dealing with nutrition issues, allowing these results to reflect positively in our province.
 Fernando Monge, Integral Protection Planning Technician, MIES-INFA, Imbabura.

 Since 2008, Healthy Kids has reached directly to 91,581 children and teachers from public schools.